xhide341/tic-tac-toe/README.md

 ## What I Learned

-I learned about the use of module pattern to organize the code.
+I learned about the use of module pattern to organize the code through encapsulation.
 Using module pattern is a good practice for making single objects that have their public methods and private properties.
 Basically just like a class in Java, but without the need for a constructor.